Did you get paint on your tile? Yikes! No worries – here’s an easy tutorial on how to get paint off of tile!

 We have recently been doing some work on our condo so that it can be ready to put on the market as soon as we find a great house.
 A lot of that work has been in cleanup of previous projects.

 For example, in our guest bathroom, I’m not sure if I didn’t tape off or if I just did a bad job, but I got lots of blue paint on the white tile.
 It’s been there for years now, and always bothered me a bit when I noticed it, but I’ve never done anything about it.
 So, it was time to get on that already!

 Whether you got paint on your bathroom tile or tile floor, a paint spill can feel like a disaster.
 But, it’s not a big deal to clean the tiles.

 How to get paint off of tile

-Warning: you might want to test a drop of the remover on a discrete part of your tile to make sure that it doesn’t discolor it.
+Warning: you might want to test a drop of the remover on a discrete part of your tile in an inconspicuous area to make sure that it doesn’t discolor it.
 I have only tried this on white tile so I can’t say for certain if it would work on dark or porous tiles.